Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Gathering algorithm for

-Due to \cref{l:algomove}, if the swarm forms a rotationally asymmetric configuration with no multiplicity points, we say that a robot \emph{is able to move} if it is able to apply rule~3 or rule~4: indeed, these are the only rules that result in a non-null movement.
+In light of \cref{l:algomove}, if the swarm forms a rotationally asymmetric configuration with no multiplicity points, we say that a robot \emph{is able to move} if it is able to apply rule~3 or rule~4: indeed, these are the only rules that result in a non-null movement.

 \begin{corollary} In any rotationally asymmetric configuration with no multiplicity points, a robot is able to move if and only if it is an undecided or a cognizant leader. \end{corollary} \begin{proof} By the first statement of \cref{l:algomove}, no robot is able to apply rule~1 or rule~2.
 Hence, a robot $r$ is able to apply rule~3 if and only if $r=g(r)$, and it is able to apply rule~4 if and only if $r=v(r)\neq g(r)$.
 By \cref{c:cognizant}, $r=g(r)$ if and only if $r$ is a cognizant leader, and so $r=v(r)\neq g(r)$ if and only if $r$ is an undecided leader. \end{proof}